 Congress

 The Athlete Input Council members determine the areas of discussion for the State Athlete Congress that is held every two (2) years.
-The athlete representatives have the opportunity to discuss items of concern to them, vote on those issues and make recommendations of action they believe must be taken.
+The athlete representatives have the opportunity to discuss items of concern to them, vote on those issues, and make recommendations of action they believe must be taken.
 They must be a part of that action by making presentations to the appropriate people.
-That could include making presentations to the staff of Special Olympics or even to the Special Olympics Hawaii Board of Directors.
+That could include making presentations to the staff of Special Olympics or even to the Special Olympics Hawaiʻi Board of Directors.

 The Congress has become a unique opportunity for athletes to learn that they do have a voice and there is an outlet within this organization to express their opinions.
-They have learned that when they step forward with well thought out opinions and ideas on how they would like to see change happen, that people will listen to them.
+They have learned that when they step forward with well-thought-out opinions and ideas on how they would like to see change happen, that people will listen to them.

-One athlete from Special Olympics Hawaii will be nominated to the Global Athlete Congress that is held periodically around the World.
+One athlete from Special Olympics Hawaiʻi will be nominated to the Global Athlete Congress that is held periodically around the World.
 These athletes will be selected from all the nominations from North America to represent their region at the Global Congress.

 Many athletes have volunteered their time doing administrative work both at the Area program and for the State office.
-We also have several athletes that have taken volunteer roles at competitions.
+We also have several athletes who have taken volunteer roles at competitions.
 This has provided excellent work skills for our Special Olympics athletes.

-Global Messengers are Special Olympics athletes who help spread the message and vision of the Special Olympics movement as well as the benefits they have gained by participating in Special Olympics.
+Global Messengers are Special Olympics athletes who help spread the message and vision of the Special Olympics movement as well as the benefits they have gained by participating in the Special Olympics.
 As leaders and message-bearers of the movement, Global Messengers communicate the powerful declarations of hope, acceptance, and courage of Special Olympics athletes around the world.
 Only athletes can effectively relate the impact that the movement has had on their lives and the lives of their families.
-Athletes are trained in the Global Messenger Beginners program to learn and develop basic speaking skills.
-In the Global Messenger Graduate program, athletes are trained to develop more in depth speech dealing with their lives, families, opinions, attitudes, etc. They learn to answer specific questions about themselves and the program.
-Special Olympics Hawaii has 50 trained Global Messengers.

-In 2003, Special Olympics and the Toastmasters of Hawaii, a speakers club, joined in a partnership to give our Global Messengers further opportunities to speak.
+In 2003, Special Olympics and the Toastmasters of Hawaiʻi, a speakers club, joined in a partnership to give our Global Messengers further opportunities to speak.
 The Toastmasters have provided additional training for our Global Messengers through training called the Speechcraft Course and we have established our own Special Olympics Toastmasters Club.

 This has given the athletes an opportunity to be able to tell not only the story of Special Olympics, but also their own personal life story.
 Athletes that cannot tell their own stories for whatever reason can now tell their fantastic story to the world.
 This visual presentation about Special Olympics has been well received in the community.
-This is just one more way to show our athletes extraordinary abilities.
+This is just one more way to show our athletes’ extraordinary abilities.